Hola VPN Review 2021: Online Blocks Are Waved Away

-Long explanation: while mostly when using a VPN you would want a dynamic IP (an IP which changes whenever you reconnect to a server).
-In certain situations this is not the case.
+Long explanation: while mostly when using a VPN you would want a dynamic IP (an IP that changes whenever you reconnect to a server).
+In certain situations, this is not the case.

-Short explanation: Hola has the split tunneling feature.
+Short explanation: Hola doesn't have the split tunneling feature.

 Long explanation: The split tunneling feature means you can selectively use your VPN on a certain type/source of data outgoing from your device.

-Short explanation: XVPN has/ doesn’t have Tor over VPN support
+Short explanation: Hola doesn’t have Tor over VPN support.